 South Africa - Great White Shark Conservation

-Travel to South Africa and volunteer in the Great White shark capital of the world.
-Cage dive with Great Whites and collect data on many marine species for marine biology research.
+Travel to South Africa and volunteer in the Great White Shark capital of the world.
+Cage dive with Great Whites and contribute to marine conservation and eco-tourism efforts in the stunning Gansbaai area.

 |Location of Project||Gansbaai, South Africa|